What is a CO2 fire extinguisher?

-A CO2 fire extinguisher also is known as Carbon Dioxide extinguishers are primarily used for electrical fires and are identified with the black label written ‘CO2’ on it and black ‘horn’ nozzle.
+A CO2 fire extinguisher also is known as a Carbon Dioxide extinguisher is primarily used for electrical fires and is identified with the black label written ‘CO2’ on it and black ‘horn’ nozzle.

 |Material||Carbon Steel||Carbon Steel|

 |Working Pressure, Bar||70 Bar at 27˚C||70 Bar at 27˚C|

 |Overall height, mm||530||770|

 |Overall diameter, mm||113||140|